-In any Guyanese home, whether there is a religious gathering, birthday party, or just friends hanging out, you’re bound to find Pholourie being served as an appetizer.
-Pholourie is a fritter made from a split pea batter that has been seasoned with different spices and hot pepper.
+In any Guyanese home, whether there is a religious gathering, birthday party, or just friends hanging out, you're bound to find Pholourie being served as an appetizer.
+Pholourie is a fritter made from a split pea batter that is seasoned with different spices and hot pepper.
 Dollops of the thick batter is dropped into hot oil, and shallow-fried until golden brown.
 You can also find these in any Guyanese bakery.
 They are usually sold for something like 10 for $1.50 these days (in Queens, NY that is).

 Put peas, garlic, and pepper in a blender with enough water to cover the peas and blend